 Leverage technology-powered information management services

-Through technology-powered services, like Access’ Unify, Digital Mailroom, or Scan On-Demand, organizations can reduce or eliminate the need to have physical documents in the office.
+Through technology-powered services, like Access Unify, organizations can reduce or eliminate the need to have physical documents in the office.
 Instead of looking through onsite storage, trying to find records managers to locate the active files needed, or hiring couriers to deliver files, documents can be readily available in seconds with just a few clicks.

 As Access’ VP of Client Success, Jean Mackie emphasized during our recent presentation with ARMA, digital transformation of physical files “doesn’t mean scanning every single piece of paper.”

 In fact, best practice is to take a phased approach.
 For certain, records that are accessed frequently should be converted to digital, but the question is: when and how?
-Batch scanning of files that may be needed at certain times (e.g. during a discovery process) can help you phase out paper, as can Scan-On-Demand services for more day-to-day needs.
-As your organization creates new files in a digital-first environment, know that there are at least wo potential paths forward.
+Batch scanning of files that may be needed at certain times (e.g. during a discovery process) can help you phase out paper, as can Digital Delivery services for more day-to-day needs.
+As your organization creates new files in a digital-first environment, know that there are at least two potential paths forward.

-So this week, on November 6th, why not take the challenge and join Access, AIIM, and thousands of other information management professionals around the world as we go paper-free for one day?
+So, why not take the challenge and join Access, AIIM, and thousands of other information management professionals around the world and go paper-free for one day?

-While you’re at it, we recommend spending some time thinking about how you might drive your digitization program further, faster.
+While you’re at it, we recommend spending some time thinking about how you might drive your digitization program further and faster.
 We’re happy to help when you’re ready.